 Transparent public audit possibilities of the complete code.
-Security comes with correct encryption and not by hiding security flaws.
+Security comes from proper encryption and not from hiding security flaws.

-A self hosted credential manager allows you to host the server on your own and grants you even better access control possibilities.
-In addition, you do not have to rely on public services for your data.
+A self hosted credential manager allows you to host the server on your own and grants you even greater access control capabilities.
+It also elimates the need to rely on public services for your data.

-Security is a big topic for every organization and is of utmost criticality.
-Psono is one of the most secure password managers that truly values its clients' online safety on their own server.
+Security is a major concern for any organization and is of the utmost importance.
+Psono is one of the most secure password managers that truly values its customers' online safety on their own server.
 Are you looking for more information about Psono's security approach and how to manage your passwords securely?

 We would have never made it without them.

 A password manager that lets you host your passwords on your own server wit the whole data being on premise, in your own network, behind your own firewalls.
 This means that your virtual password vault is stored on the premise of your business or organization, instead of remotely.
 This allows you to have more control over your information and access to vault data.

 Yes, Psono is a self-hosted and open-source password manager.
 Our password management system lets you self-host all components on your own company's servers.
 We take online security very seriously and offer complete source code transparency.
 Also, Psono password manager allows you to export passwords easily and share them in encrypted form.

 Yes, Psono’s self hosted password managers probably the safest solution your team could be using.
 As opposed to closed-source managers who don't allow a user to independently review the code source, open-source ones offer all the security features you may need.